 To find the solution, we must first identify the problem.
-In this case, the problem is changed customer behavior.
+In this case, the problem is changed customer behaviour.
 We’ve discussed in detail how the global economic recession will affect global air-ticket sales in a post Coronavirus world.
-The driving factor behind falling and low air-ticket sales during the post Coronavirus airline recession will be changed customer behavior.
+The driving factor behind falling and low air-ticket sales during the post Coronavirus airline recession will be changed customer behaviour.

-In order to sustain business through the post Coronavirus airline recession, airlines will have to adapt to cater to the changed buyer behaviors.
-A successful recovery will depend on airlines identifying the changed customer behavior and adopting proper marketing strategies to better exploit the new market scenarios.
+In order to sustain business through the post Coronavirus airline recession, airlines will have to adapt to cater to the changed buyer behaviours.
+A successful recovery will depend on airlines identifying the changed customer behaviour and adopting proper marketing strategies to better exploit the new market scenarios.

-However, the challenge faced by airlines will be to accurately identify this new change in customer behavior and reacting fast enough with suitable actions to re-capture and re-motivate customers.
+However, the challenge faced by airlines will be to accurately identify this new change in customer behaviour and reacting fast enough with suitable actions to re-capture and re-motivate customers.

 How to Fight the Airline Recession with Airline E-commerce

-In an attempt to re-motivate and attract customers during and after recession, airlines look into market-wide discounting and promotions via airline e-commerce.
-However, you want to avoid market wide discounting.
+In an attempt to re-motivate and attract customers during and after the recession, airlines look into market-wide discounting and promotions via airline e-commerce.
+However, you want to avoid market-wide discounting.

 Customers who were already going to purchase will still make use of the discount and the other customers airlines may have been targeting may not engage if the promotion or level of discount was not compelling enough for them to act.
 This results in revenue loss from customers who were going to purchase regardless and missed sales from potential customers that were the target group.
 Both being very bad news for airline recovery.